tensorpack/tensorpack/docs/tutorial/performance-tuning.md

 so you need to figure out most parts by your own.
 Here's a list of things you can do when your training is slow.

-If you ask for help understanding and improving the speed, PLEASE do them and include your findings.
+If you ask for help to understand and improve the speed, PLEASE do them and include your findings.

 ## Figure out the bottleneck

 1. If you use feed-based input (unrecommended) and datapoints are large, data is likely to become the bottleneck.
-2. If you use queue-based input + dataflow, you can look for the queue size statistics in training log.
-Ideally the input queue should be near-full (default size is 50).
+2. If you use queue-based input + DataFlow, always pay attention to the queue size statistics in training log.
+Ideally the input queue should be nearly full (default size is 50).
- 	 If the size is near-zero, data is the bottleneck.
+ 	 __If the queue size is close to zero, data is the bottleneck.
+Otherwise, it's not.__
-3. If GPU utilization is low, it may be because of slow data, or some ops are inefficient.
+3. If GPU utilization is low but queue is full.
+It's because of the graph.
+	Either there are some communication inefficiency or some ops you use are inefficient (e.g. CPU ops).
 Also make sure GPUs are not locked in P8 state.

 ## Benchmark the components
+1. Use `dataflow=FakeData(shapes, random=False)` to replace your original DataFlow by a constant DataFlow.
+	This will benchmark the graph without the possible overhead of DataFlow.
-1. (usually not needed) Use `data=DummyConstantInput(shapes)` for training, so that the iterations only take data from a constant tensor.
+2. (usually not needed) Use `data=DummyConstantInput(shapes)` for training, so that the iterations only take data from a constant tensor.
-	This will benchmark the graph without the overhead of data.
-2. Use `dataflow=FakeData(shapes, random=False)` to replace your original DataFlow by a constant DataFlow.
-  This is almost the same as (1).
+	No DataFlow is involved in this case.
 3. If you're using a TF-based input pipeline you wrote, you can simply run it in a loop and test its speed.
 4. Use `TestDataSpeed(mydf).start()` to benchmark your DataFlow.